German People's Party

-The party's best known politician was its founding chairman and later Reich Chancellor and Foreign Minister Gustav Stresemann.
+The party's best known politician was its founding chairman and later Chancellor and Foreign Minister Gustav Stresemann.
 With the exception of two short-lived cabinets in 1921 and 1922, the DVP was represented in all Weimar governments from 1920 to 1931.
 In the late 1920s it turned more to the right politically but could not compete with other nationalist parties.
 By 1932 the DVP's share of the vote had shrunk to barely over one percent, and it disbanded shortly after the Nazi seizure of power in 1933.